Quantum Unsupervised and Supervised Learning on Superconducting Processors: Introduction

-\textit{Introduction.---}Machine learning offers solutions to several classes of problems intractable through conventional computing means.
+Machine learning offers solutions to several classes of problems intractable through conventional computing means.
 For example, solutions to classification problems and regression of large datasets based on machine learning techniques are in general much more powerful than previously available solutions.
 These algorithms suffer in that they grow polynomial-wise with the size and dimension of the data, which leads to substantial run times when dealing with large datasets, coined "big data".
 The ability of data to be more efficiently stored and manipulated in quantum states has recently lead to the proposal of several quantum algorithms for machine learning \cite{var_circ1, var_circ2, varcircsim, qml, autoencoders, feedforward, stevens, featureHilbertSpace, circuitcentric, lloydqsvm}.
 In this paper, we develop a hybrid \textit{K}-means clustering algorithm in order to identify clusters in data and compare with similar purely classical algorithms.
 The algorithm relies on a distance measure, here taken to be Euclidean square distance.
 This distance can be calculated efficiently on a quantum computer, as we will show, in order to speed up the algorithm as a whole.
+Superconducting processors \cite{superc1, superc2, superc3}, such as those offered by IBMQ, present a quantum framework that is well-suited for circuit based algorithms, such as ours.
+Current superconducting quantum computers are too noisy to extract significant results, so we elected to test our algorithm on IBMQ's classical simulators which are designed to simulate quantum circuits on less noisy superconducting qubits.
 We first execute our quantum \textit{K}-means clustering algorithm on standard ad-hoc clustering datasets, and compare it to the classical \textit{K}-means algorithm.
 We then compare our quantum K-means clustering algorithm to the previously developed quantum SVM introduced in \cite{qsvm}, in terms of accuracy in solving trinary classification problems on real datasets.